lbryio/lbry.com/content/faq/invites.md

 ## How many LBRY Credits do I earn?

-New invites are eligible for a 20 LBC reward (subject to change based on our discretion).
+New invites are eligible for a 15 LBC reward (subject to change based on our discretion).

 ## Is there a limit to the credits I can earn? {#limits}

 The default limit for claimable invites is 20.
 Your limit increases as you use LBRY more and your channel grows in popularity.
 If you want us to review your account and allow for more redemptions, please first make sure you've claimed your maximum and then [email us](mailto:help@lbry.com) with details about yourself and users you are inviting.
+This is typically reserved for creators or influencers.

 ## What is the difference between accepted and claimable?